-The best car insurance companies in Orlando, Florida, differ for each driver, depending on whether the top priority is affordability, specific coverage needs, customer satisfaction or financial strength.
-Comparing insurers based on these or other factors important to you will effectively help you find the best car insurance company in Orlando.
+The best car insurance companies in Orlando, Florida, differ for each driver.
+The best company for you may depend on whether your top priority is affordability, specific coverage needs, customer satisfaction or something else altogether.
+Comparing insurers and quotes based on factors that matter most to you may help you narrow down the companies that could best meet your insurance needs.

-The average cost of car insurance in Orlando, Florida, is $2,698 per year for full coverage and $1,036 per year for minimum coverage.
-These city rates are similar to the average annual rates for Florida, which are $2,762 and $997 for full and minimum coverage.
-However, insurance costs may vary based on driver profiles, such as marital status, age, driving history, claims history, vehicle type and ZIP code.
+The average cost of car insurance in Orlando is $2,870 per year for full coverage and $1,093 per year for minimum coverage.
+These city rates are similar to the average annual rates for Florida, which are $3,183 and $1,128 for full and minimum coverage, respectively.
+However, Florida insurance costs may vary based on driver profiles, including marital status, age, driving history, claims history, vehicle type, credit history and ZIP code.